foundry-rs/starknet-foundry/docs/src/appendix/forge-library/read_json.md

 - `file` - a snapshot of an instance of the struct `File` that consists of the following fields:
   - `path` - Cairo shortstring representing a path to a file relative to a package root.

+> ⚠️ **Warning**
+>
+> JSON object is an unordered data, To give it an order, the values in the array are sorted
+> alphabetically by JSON key.
+Therefore, the values in the array are sorted alphabetically by JSON key.
+> Nested JSON values are sorted on the flatten format keys `(a.b.c)`.

 ```rust
 use snforge_std::{ FileTrait, read_json };